OpenMPT/openmpt/libopenmpt/dox/dependencies.md

             assumed)
          *  representation of basic source character set is identical in char and `wchar_t` (implicitly assumed)
+         *  libopenmpt also has experimental support for platforms without `wchar_t` support like DJGPP

         libopenmpt does not rely on any specific implementation defined or undefined behaviour (if it does, that's a bug in libopenmpt).
 In